TimmmyD/Cocktail-Surf/README.md

 # CocktailSurf

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cocktail_surf`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to cocktail surf!
+This application allows the user to select a type of liquor they like and then will return a list of many cocktails that can be made with this and how to make it!

 ## Installation